prantlf/denolint/packages/denolint/README.md

 > [Deno lint] command-line executable for Node.js

+A lot faster than [eslint], handling both JavaScript and TypeScript sources.

 This project started as fork of [customised @node-rs/deno-lint], adding the flexibility of `eslint`:

 * Scan specific directories with specific ignore patterns ([631], [647])